-Area of Activity Benefit to the Council Introducing rolling risk register reviews.
-Providing the Audit Committee with assurances over the content of risk register entries and risk management arrangements.
-This also gives Internal Audit an insight into the risks identified and areas where assurance is needed.
-Ad hoc advice and assistance.
+Area of Activity Benefit to the Council Ad hoc advice and assistance.
 Assistance with ad-hoc queries and advice.
 Raising the profile of Internal Audit with service leads to increase the effectiveness of the service.
 Sharing advice and fraud alerts.
 Pro-active counter fraud support and learning from other authorities.
 Maintaining a fraud reporting mailbox to enable concerns to be raised directly with Internal Audit.
 Supporting the Council in its Counter Fraud strategy and reinforcing a zero- tolerance culture.
 Support for the development on new processes and systems - providing "critical friend" advice to ensure that effective controls are built in at the outset.
 Supporting the Council to strengthen its control environment at the earliest opportunity.
 Maintaining good working relationships with External Audit.
 Maximising value of audit resources.